TagGerr/THavalon/README.md

 In addition to the correct information provided, Guinevere is also given a single piece of completely false information (e.g. a relationship between two unlinked players).

-Guinevere is given one truth and one lie in 5 player games, and an additional truth in games with 7 or more players.
+In conclusion, Guinevere is given one truth and one lie.

 It is important to note that Guinevere will never see any information about Mordred (true or false) of any form.
 If there is a Mordred, Guinevere will have no rumors that point from or towards that person.